Introduction to Python

 'MaximoFN'

-If we declare a string with double quotation marks and we want to add a double quotation mark inside the string we use the escape character "
+If we declare a string with double quotes and want to add a double quote inside the string, we use the escape character \"

 print("Este es el blog de \"MaximoFN\"")